 Search engines discover new pages by following links.
 JavaScript-only links (links created or modified solely by JavaScript) pose a problem.
 Unlike users, Googlebot can’t “click” these links in the same way, potentially preventing it from discovering and indexing important pages on your site.
 Consider using server-side rendering or pre-rendering to ensure Google can discover all your pages.
 Another crucial point: ensure your robots.txt file doesn’t block access to essential JavaScript and CSS files.
 Google needs these files to render and understand your pages correctly.
 Blocking them can hinder your SEO efforts.
 Review best practices for managing your robots.txt to avoid these issues.

-Essential JavaScript SEO Audit Tools
+When to Perform a JavaScript SEO Audit

 Identifying JavaScript SEO issues often requires specialized tools.
 This section covers some essential resources for conducting a thorough JavaScript SEO audit.